shanmmukha1589/rmt-girleffect-auth/readme.md

 # Girl Effect Theming

-This theming pack with assist developers with theming the core authentication service.
+This theming pack will assist developers with theming the core authentication service.

 ## Get started